squinkylabs/SquinkyVCV/docs/compressor2.md

 * **Stereo mono** opens another menu offering a choice of Mono, Stereo, and Linked-stereo.
 These are explained above.

 * **Panel channels** opens another menu offering the following choices: "1-8", "9-16", "Group/Aux".
 This setting does not affect the sound, it only changes how the different channels are labeled in the gain reduction meter, and in the current channel indicator at the top.
+Usually you will want these to match the channels in Mind Meld mixer that you are patching.

 ## The panel controls